remotelabz/remotelabz-docs/docs/users/Administrators/Administrators_flavors.md

 ![Screenshot](/images/Administrator/Flavor/Administrator_new_flavor.png)

  * **Name** : name of the new Flavor.
- * **Memory** : memory used.
+ * **Memory** : memory used in megabytes.
- * **Disk space** : amount of disk space consumed by the device ( by now, this feature is not yet used).

 ##Flavor edition
-You can also edit flavor by selecting a Flavor and press the `edit` button.It is also possible to delete any Flavor from there.
+You can also edit flavor by selecting a Flavor and press the `edit` button.
+It is also possible to delete any Flavor from there.

 !!!Warning
     Once you have clicked on the `Delete` button, the Flavor will be definitely removed without any confirmation.